 - Bizarre Sexual Dimorphism: Male Twi'leks have lumpy foreheads and pointy ears.
 It's also traditional for them to sharpen their teeth into points.
 Females, by contrast, tend to look more human, except for their cone ears.
-They also have eyebrows, which the males don't.

 - Les Collaborateurs: The Empire uses native Twi'lek police forces to maintain order after occupying Ryloth, since the sight of stormtroopers often caused increased tensions and riots among the civilian population.
 However, several Imperials note that even these Twi'leks hate them and only work with them for the pay and protection for their families.
 Senator Orn Free Taa is a more straight example, although Emperor Palpatine and Darth Vader note that he would put Ryloth's interest ahead of the Empire's if he could (both after his own).

 - The Ugly Guy's Hot Daughter: Male Twi'leks aren't very good looking, especially in contrast to female ones, creating this dichotomy.